RekhaSrinivas/profile/trade/README.md

 [Trade Impact Colabs](../impacts/json) - Deploys Exiobase international data to GitHub as JSON [Global Trade - our Comtrade and Exobase API data pulls](../../global-trade) [Try MARIO Input-Output library](https://mario-suite.readthedocs.io/en/latest/intro.html) as a striped-down [Pymyrio](https://pymrio.readthedocs.io/en/latest/intro.html)

+For Exiobase processing directly into SQL, Gary experimented with Spark on a linux VM to avoid higher expenses using Databricks.
+Spark is the data processing program that databricks provides, but since you can't control the costs, for now it's best to use directly on linux to be safe.
+[Private doc](https://docs.google.com/document/d/1gNsPJmC8_Et3dwd1Kgg0weOSbFC3vPQ3E-S9M_ttg2k/edit?usp=sharing) and [.env for testing](https://colab.research.google.com/drive/1TgA9FJzhhue74Bgf-MJoOAKSBrzpiyss?usp=sharing)

 <b>Exiobase International Trade Data</b>
 Our IO Team has been generating [JSON](../impacts/json/), <a href="/profile/prep/sql/duckdb/">DuckDB Parquet</a> and <a href="/profile/prep/sql/supabase/">Supabase database inserts</a> for comparing industries and identifying imports with positive environmental impacts using [a Javascript frontend](../impacts/).